sama1mansn/greenfield-docs/docs/guide/getting-started/token-transfer.md

 to transfer BNBs from Greenfield to BSC.

 :::note
-One thing to note, if the value of the cross chain transfer is over 1000BNB, the funds will be locked in `TokenHub` for 12 hours before they can be withdrawn.
+One thing to note is if the value of the cross-chain transfer is over 1000BNB, the funds will be locked in `TokenHub` for 12 hours before they can be withdrawn.
 Usually, a third-party server will help withdraw the unlocked token to the recipient, and users can also withdraw to the recipient themselves by following [unlock document](https://github.com/bnb-chain/greenfield-contracts#large-transfer-unlock)
 :::

-## Internal Transfers within Greenfield
+## BNB Transfers in Greenfield

 Greenfield allows for easy and secure transfers between different accounts.
 However, due to the particularity of the transaction format, it is currently not possible to transfer tokens through the built-in Send function in the wallet, like MetaMask.
 To conduct an internal transfer within Greenfield, please adhere to the following steps:

 1. Visit [DCellar](https://dcellar.io/).